Bliss Knapp: Career as a Christian Science lecturer

 On Mrs. Eddy's encouragement, in 1904 Bliss Knapp began his career as a Christian Science lecturer which would last, off and on, until 1931.
 Mrs. Eddy had approved his appointment even while her own students such as Calvin Frye said that he was hopelessly shy.
 Many years later Bliss would recall this appointment, explaining that, "Mrs. Eddy knew that I had an extreme case of bashfulness when she decided to appoint me to the Board of Lectureship.
 Calvin Frye told me later he warned Mrs. Eddy she was making a mistake in placing one who was so fearful and timid on the Board, but she waived his objections aside.
 When I got her letter telling me what she proposed to do, I could have said with (the Hebrew prophet) Job, 'The thing I greatly feared hath come upon me.'
 Then I aroused myself from that and realized that Mrs. Eddy would never think of appointing me to the Board of Lectureship unless she believed that I could do it.
 Then what would hinder me but a belief of self and a wilful determination to be afraid, both of which are unlovely and unworthy of a hearing.
 So I went forward until I achieved enough to win Mrs. Eddy's unqualified approval of my work."

 Bliss Knapp's first lecture was given in White Mountains, New Hampshire, and was introduced by one of Mrs. Eddy's students, Miss Emma C. Shipman.

 Knapp's Association of Students

 Bliss Knapp's students continued to meet annually and to hear a morning address that was usually written by one of his students.
-Bliss Knapp's Students' Association which voted to disband in 2007.
+Bliss Knapp's Students' Association voted to disband in 2007.